marcus-the-worm/ClubPengu/README.md

 ## ⚠️ Disclaimer

-**Club Pengu is currently in active development.** Features, tokenomics, and gameplay mechanics described in this repository are subject to change.
+**Waddlebet is currently in active development.** Features, tokenomics, and gameplay mechanics described in this repository are subject to change.
 This is not financial advice.
 Always do your own research before participating in any cryptocurrency projects.

 ---